MicrosoftDocs/win32/desktop-src/WmiSdk/writing-a-method-provider.md

 ---
-Description: 'A method provider allows WMI access to the methods of a class.
-For example, a class that represents an application may have a method that terminates the application.'
+Description: A method provider allows WMI access to the methods of a class.
+For example, a class that represents an application may have a method that terminates the application.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'bce87e65-5cba-4eef-91da-a3e13c80b8a6'
+ms.assetid: bce87e65-5cba-4eef-91da-a3e13c80b8a6
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Writing a Method Provider
+title: Writing a Method Provider ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
 ---

 # Writing a Method Provider